DanielSharkov/danielsharkov_com/public/projects/timetabler/about/en.md

 # Article soon available...

 ## Shortly summarized:
-A timetable app for schools which shall improve the whole communication.
+A timetable app for schools which shall improve the overall communication.